Cycling South Africa: the complete guide and itinerary (40k words!)

 click to see the post

 From Swellendam, we move further and further away from the coast and head towards Barrydale, in the little Karoo, the southernmost part of the South African desert.
-We get there crossing the beautiful Tradouw Pass.
+We get there by crossing the beautiful Tradouw Pass.

 This 390 km road trip took us into very different scenarios, it’s amazing how fast the landscapes can change in South Africa.
 Every time we crossed a mountain pass, no matter how small, the vegetation and the terrain that awaited us on the other side were completely different, we never got bored in South Africa, and this was definitely one of our favorite parts.